Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

 Garden Windows

-The window acts as a mini-greenhouse by collecting the warmth during the day and utilizing moisture from the kitchen to create optimum growing conditions.
+A garden window in the kitchen is a great opportunity to make use of sunshine when growing herbs or other plants.
+The window acts as a mini-greenhouse by collecting the warmth during the day and utilizing moisture to create optimum growing conditions.

-Kitchen garden windows protrude out from the wall and create an extension of the kitchen and are perfect for placing above the sink.
+Kitchen garden windows protrude out from the wall, create an extension of the room, and are perfect for placing above the sink.

 Window Over Sink